FarronF/limerick-council-meetings/meetings/2022/06/10-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 4th March 2022.md

 pressure on the other Gardaí..
 He indicated that the deterrent factor of CCTV cameras cannot be

+overstated and are a very important tool in dealing with crime.
+---
-overstated and are a very important tool in dealing with crime.--- In reply to the Chairman, the Acting Chief Superintendent stated that the Gardaí will respond as
+In reply to the Chairman, the Acting Chief Superintendent stated that the Gardaí will respond as

 required and take any necessary steps to address the vandalism and other issues since the start of